jshaughnessy24/project_cs128h/README.md

 ## Possible Challenges
 - Using a MongoDB listener to read messages
 - Creating a sign-on system using MongoDB
+- Edge cases for adding/removing users to/from groups

 ## References
 - Discord